Football sponsors raise pressure on FIFA over Qatar claims

-LONDON Sponsors Adidas, Sony and Visa called on football's rulers to deal thoroughly with allegations of bribery to secure the 2022 World Cup for Qatar, an issue that is overshadowing this week's kickoff in Brazil.
+LONDON/RIO DEIRO Sponsors Adidas, Sony, Visa and Coca-Cola on Sunday called on football's rulers to deal thoroughly with allegations of bribery to secure the 2022 World Cup for Qatar, an issue overshadowing this week's kickoff in Brazil.

 Qatar's bid has attracted controversy from the outset because of the extreme summer heat during the months when the Cup is played and the tiny country's lack of domestic soccer tradition.
-If it goes ahead, the tournament is expected to be switched to a date later in the year, creating scheduling headaches for broadcasters and European footballclubs.
+If it goes ahead, the tournament is expected to be switched to a date later in the year, creating scheduling headaches for broadcasters and European club football clubs.

 The signs of unease from some of FIFA's paymasters will raise pressure on the body, led by its 78-year-old Swiss president Sepp Blatter, to get to the bottom of the allegations and tackle underlying concerns about how it is run.